mads-kent/ADRE-Reactive-Transport-Model/README.md

 The primary output of the ADRE simulation is biofilm volume fraction.
 Whithin the numerical simulation an exponential model is applied to convert biofilm volume fraction to biofilm porosity, and a second exponential model is used to convert biofilm volume fraction to column permeability.
-Alpha and Beta are target variables in the exponential functions that are fitted
+Alpha, Beta, and initial Permeability are target variables in the exponential functions that are fitted

 Numerical Simutlation and conversion to permeability are contained in a block called sim.function().
-This sim.function() is then utilized with a sum of least squares error Nelder Mead optimization algorithm with Alpha and Beta to fit the parameters to experimental data.
+This sim.function() is then utilized with a sum of least squares error Nelder Mead optimization algorithm with Alpha, Beta, and Initial Permeability to fit the parameters to experimental data.

 A plot is produced visualizing experimental data and subsequent curve fit.